Old snapshot, sepia-toned, white border. Circa 1922. Size: 5 and 1/2 x 3 and 1/2″

 This photo was an exciting and rare find at an antique and vintage paper fair in California.
 As of the date of this post, it appears to be only the second one in existence of Cacique, (the other is a US Navy photo) and if so, the only one with the view of her name on the hull!
-(See the comment on this page.
-Alan has a photo, so that makes three photos but only two showing her name!)
+Update: (See the comments on this page from Alan G. and Alan R. There are other photos still in existence.)
 The clarity and details are incredible.
 On the back is written, in pencil: “US freighter, SS Cacique, Panama, c.
 1922.”

 S.S.
 Cacique was owned by W.R.
 Grace & Co., a company founded in Peru by Irish brothers, William Russel Grace (1832-1904) and Michael Paul Grace (1842 – 1920).
 The brothers got their start in the mid-19th century using sailing ships to transport guano (among other items), after initially working as chandlers (dealers in ship supplies).
 While their Peruvian based ventures prospered Michael Grace stayed in Callao to look after the company’s interests, and brother William went to New York, establishing W.R.
 Grace & Co. in 1865.
 William R. Grace became the first Catholic Irish-born mayor of New York City, elected in 1880, and was elected a second time in 1884.
 It was during his second term that the Statue of Liberty was received as a gift from France.
 A philanthropist and humanitarian, William R. Grace, with the help of his wife and brother, founded the Grace Institute in New York City in 1897, an educational and vocational school for immigrant women, whose legacy continues today.
 (As per usual, we see how one photo, postcard, trade card or whatever leads us down some totally unexpected paths!)